frankframework/frank-manual/docs/source/gettingStarted/horizonsForEach.rst

         <Param name="price" xpathExpression="/destination/price" />
       </FixedQuerySender>

 This sender is similar to the sender of section :ref:`insertDb`.
 There is an INSERT query with a question mark for each inserted value.
-The inserted values are fetched using XPath expressions, which act on the current match of the ``elementXpathExpression`` as shown at step 2.
+The inserted values are fetched using XPath expressions, which act on the current match of the ``elementXPathExpression`` as shown at step 2.